MicrosoftDocs/ATADocs/ATPDocs/configure-windows-event-collection.md

         ![Audit Security Group Management.](media/advanced-audit-policy-check-step-4.png)

-1. From an elevated command prompt type `gpupdate /force`.
+1. From an elevated command prompt type `gpupdate`.

+    > [!NOTE]
+    > This step should be performed on all domain controllers in the domain, or you can wait for the next refresh cycle to update them (by default within 90 minutes)

-1. After applying via GPO, the new events are visible under your **Windows Event logs**.
+1. After applying via GPO, the new events are visible in the Event Viewer, under **Windows Logs** -> **Security**.

 > [!NOTE]
 > If you choose to use a local security policy instead of using a group policy, make sure to add the **Account Logon**, **Account Management**, and **Security Options** audit logs in your local policy.
 If you are configuring the advanced audit policy, make sure to force the [audit policy subcategory](/windows/security/threat-protection/security-policy-settings/audit-force-audit-policy-subcategory-settings-to-override).